 Formal papers: the guts of the courseformal papers present carefully structured and polished argumentation or analysis of issues arising from the readings and discussion.
 I will post detailed options and instructions for all four papers on the web.
-You will turn in formal papers printed on paper in "hard copy" and also submit them digitally in the Brightspace (D2L) online learning management system.

 Peer responses involve close reading of classmates' essays and guided written criticism and advice on how to improve them.

 Corrections: After I grade and hand back each essay, you will hand in corrected drafts with all changes indicated in bold type or highlighted.
 For specifics, see corrections instructions.